 Believe it or not, glycerin is one of the most common ingredients found in skin care products, so there’s a chance you might already be using it- phew!
 Although glycerin is found naturally in your skin, it’s also an ingredient that can be artificially created, too, which is why brands are able to put it in skin care products.

-That sounds great and all, but how does glycerin actually work?
+How does glycerin actually work?

 We’re glad you asked!
 Glycerin is a humectant, meaning it draws water from lower levels of your skin and brings it to the outer layer to provide hydration.